 - Rewards Programs: While low costs and strong investments are more important than anything else, rewards programs can be great, too.
 Many states link their programs to UPromise, which lets you build up rewards for buying online through its site and/or using a particular credit card.

 - Customer Service: Read reviews on 529 plans to be sure you’re going to get excellent customer service.
 This isn’t the type of thing you want to play around with, so customer service is essential.

 Still not sure where to start when shopping for a 529?
 Here are three of the top options (in no particular order) to choose from:

-- Utah’s my529: Utah’s 529 program is known for its incredibly low fees, the highest are 0.395 percent per year, plus up to $3.95 per $1,000 invested annually.
+- Utah’s my529: Utah’s 529 program is known for its incredibly low fees, the highest is 0.395 percent per year, plus up to $3.95 per $1,000 invested annually.
 It offers Vanguard index-fund portfolios and typically performs well.

-- Maryland College Investment Plan: Though the fees aren’t as low as Utah’s (0.83 percent at the highest), Maryland’s 529 offers a great mix of underlying mutual funds, which means you can choose from several high performing investment options.
+- Maryland College Investment Plan: Though the fees aren’t as low as Utah’s (0.83 percent at the highest), Maryland’s 529 offers a great mix of underlying mutual funds, which means you can choose from several high-performing investment options.

 - Michigan Educational Savings Program: Michigan’s investment options come with a variety of fees, many of which are lower than Utah’s.
 They also offer a guaranteed-principal option, so you know your money is at least somewhat safe.

 Generally, it’s a good idea to go with your state’s plan if it offers tax deductions.
 Most of the time, high fees are offset by tax deductions, though you’ll still want to do some comparison.
 And, again, if you live in a state with tax benefits but high fees, you can invest enough with your state to get the tax benefits.
 Then kick the remaining investment over to another state’s plan.